 Jacqueline Lee Bouvier was born on July 28, 1929, in Southampton, New York.

-Jacqueline, or “Jackie” as she was popularly known, enjoyed a relatively privileged childhood, due to her father’s success as a stockbroker on Wall Street.
-She learned to ride a horse when she was just a year old and by age 11 had already won several national championships.
-A private girl from a young age, Jackie became somewhat introverted when her parents divorced.
-And when her mother remarried, she got three new stepsiblings.
+Jacqueline, or “Jackie” as she was popularly known, enjoyed a relatively privileged childhood due to her father’s success as a stockbroker on Wall Street.
+She learned to ride a horse when she was just a year old and, by age 11, had already won several national championships.
+A private girl from a young age, Jackie became more introverted after her parents divorced when she was seven.

-Jackie did well in school, attending Vassar College in New York, studying history, literature, art, and French.
-During her college years, she spent a year in Paris, France, that was one of the happiest of her life.
+Jackie did well in school, attending Vassar College in New York, where she studied history, literature, art, and French.
+During her junior year, Jackie studied-abroad at the University of Grenoble and the Sorbonne in France.
 After graduating from George Washington University, Jackie got her first job.
 She worked as the “Inquiring Camera Girl” for The Washington Times-Herald newspaper.
-In that role Jackie wandered the city photographing and interviewing people on issues of the day.
+In that role, Jackie wandered the city photographing and interviewing people on issues of the day.

-In May 1952, Jackie attended a dinner party where she was introduced to a young U.S. representative, John Kennedy.
-Kennedy was in the midst of running for the U.S. Senate.
-After winning that election, the pair grew close quickly and announced their engagement in June 1953.
+In May 1952, Jackie attended a dinner party where she was introduced to a young US representative, John F. Kennedy.
+Kennedy was in the midst of running for the US Senate.
+After winning that election, the pair quickly grew close and announced their engagement in June 1953.

-The Kennedy’s September 1953 wedding was the social event of the season, with some 700 guests witnessing the ceremony and even more attending the reception.
-Following a honeymoon in San Ysidro Ranch, Santa Barbara, CA, the Kennedys returned to their busy life in Washington.
+The Kennedy’s September 1953 wedding was the social event of the season.
+Some 700 guests witnessed the ceremony, and even more attended the reception.
+Following their honeymoon, the Kennedys returned to their busy life in Washington.
 John Kennedy suffered chronic back problems from football and wartime service and had to undergo two surgeries.
 Jackie encouraged him to remain busy during his recovery time, resulting in his 1957 Pulitzer Prize-winning book, Profiles in Courage.
-That same year Jackie gave birth to their first child, Caroline.
+That same year, Jackie gave birth to their first child, Caroline.

 In January 1960, Kennedy launched his presidential campaign.
 Jackie traveled the country by his side until she found out she was pregnant and was instructed to stay at home.
 She did so, but used the time to answer hundreds of campaign letters, tape TV commercials, deliver interviews, and write a weekly newspaper column.
 That November, Kennedy narrowly won the election.
 The Kennedys enjoyed another celebration a few weeks later – the birth of their second child, John Jr.

 Jackie also enriched the experience of visitors and established a White House Fine Arts Committee and curator.
 She tirelessly collected art and furniture from around the country, specifically those that had belonged to former presidents, and restored every public room in the White House.
-When she was done, Jackie hosted a televised tour of the White House that made her a celebrity and her fashions copied around the country.
+When she was done, Jackie hosted a televised tour of the White House that made her a celebrity, and her fashion was copied around the country.

-The Kennedy’s time in the White House is often referred to as the Camelot era, as it was a time of positivity and success.
+The Kennedy’s time in the White House is often referred to as the “Camelot” era, as it was a time of positivity and success.
 Yet it came to an abrupt end following tragedy.
 First, in August 1963, Jackie gave birth to a child who died two days later.
-Still recovering from the loss, Jackie sat beside her husband that November when he was assassinated in Texas.
-She was a widow at 34, a single mother of two, and became the face of the grieving nation.
+Still recovering from the loss, Jackie sat beside her husband that November as he was assassinated in Texas.
+She was a widow at 34, a single mother of two, and had become the face of the grieving nation.

 Shortly after her husband’s death, Jackie began work on the John F. Kennedy Presidential Library and Museum.
-In 1968 she remarried, but would be widowed again seven years later.
+She remarried in 1968, but would be widowed again seven years later.
 With her children grown up, Jackie embarked on a new career as an editor, first at Viking Press, then at Doubleday.
 She enjoyed her job and spending time with her children until her death on May 19, 1994.